Computing mixed volume and all mixed cells in quermassintegral time: Introduction

 The algorithm {\sc AllMixedCells} in page \pageref{allmixedcells} is geometric in nature.
 This will allow for a complexity bound in terms of geometric invariants (quermassintegrals).

-\rev{Before writing an algorithm or stating complexity results, one should fix a model of computation.
-In this paper, an {\em algorithm} is a randomized RAM machine over the real numbers.
-Arithmetic operations $+$, $-$, $\times$, $/$ and $\sqrt{\ }$ are allowed and cost one unit of time.
-Memory access is also assumed to be performed at unit cost.
-The machine is allowed at any time to draw a random number in $[0,1]$ with uniform probability distribution, independent of previously drawn random numbers.}
+Before writing an algorithm or stating complexity results, one should fix a model of computation.
+In this paper, an {\em algorithm} is a randomized \reva{{\em real Random Access Machine} (real RAM) \cite{Preparata-Shamos}}.
+Arithmetic operations $+$, $-$, $\times$, $/$,$\sqrt{\ },$\reva{$\log()$, $\sin()$, $\cos()$} are allowed and cost one unit of time.
+Memory access is also assumed to be performed at unit cost. \reva{In addition, a {\em randomized} real RAM has access to an unlimited supply of independently uniformly distributed random numbers in $[0,1]$.} \rev{The running time of a machine with a fixed input is therefore a random variable.
+Henceforth, the expressions {\em with probability one} and \reva{{\em on average}} refer to the product measure of $[0,1]^{\infty}$}.